MarcoDVisser/choosecolor/README.md

 install_github("choosecolor", "MarcoDVisser")
 ```

-Or find the relevant functions in /src and just
+Or find the relevant functions in /R and just
-add the source code to your .Rprofile!
+add the source code to your .Rprofile.

 ## Usage Examples